An - directed push/press.

 Ba Gua Zhang - Eight Trigram Palm - Internal martial art based on Eight Trigrams.

-Ba Gua/Pa Kua - Eight Trigrams - Consisting the four cardinal points and four corners.
+Ba Gua / Pa Kua - Eight Trigrams - Consisting of the four cardinal points and four corners.

 Before Heaven Kun (Earth), Ken (Mountain), Kan (Water), Sun (Wind), Chen (Light), Li (Fire), Tui (Sea and River), Chien (Heaven) The creation of the eight trigrams is credited to the legendary Emperor Fuxi.